ethereum/pm/All Core Devs Meetings/Meeting 123.md

 * Yeah, I believe it's also implemented in other minds already.

 **Tim Beiko**
-* Great. how about Besu, Aragon?
+* Great. how about Besu, Erigon?

 **Andrew Ashikhmin**
 * In that Erigon, it's not yet implemented, but we can implement it.